turris-cz/user-docs/docs/geek/contributing/pull-request.md

 ## By our GitLab instance

 All of our projects are maintained in our [GitLab instance](https://gitlab.nic.cz/turris/).
-You can register into it and fork the project you want to improve.
+You can fork the project you want to improve.
 When done with your modifications, please create a merge request to the original project (it should be prepared automatically if you create a MR).

+!!! notice
+    You will need special access rights to create project forks in our GitLab.
+    We set these rights on request to users who have already repeatedly contributed to our projects.

 !!! tip
     If you have an account on GitHub you can use it to sign into our GitLab.